Vlixz/6502-emulator/README.md

 # 6502-emulator

-Simple c emulator I am writing to get a better understanding of simple CPU architectures.
+Basic 6502 C emulator I am writing to get a better understanding of a basic CPU architecture.
+- For now I'm not going the be implementing decimal mode but maybe when I'm finished I'll add it.

+So far if added the following instructions:
+- ADC
+- AND
+- ASL